meshery/meshery/docs/_adapters/istio/istio.md

 ### Lifecycle management

 The {{page.name}} can install **{{page.version}}** of the {{page.name}} service mesh.
 The SMI adapter for Istio can also be installed using Meshery.

+### SMI Conformance Capability

+### Conformance

+Defining “Conformance” - It’s important to acknowledge that conformance consists of both capabilities and compliance status.
+We define conformance as a combination of these two concepts.

+1. SMI Conformance acknowledges that
+   ...some participating service meshes may conscientiously never fully implement functions (SMI specs)...

+2. SMI Conformance identifies
+   ...a difference between full implementation of a specification and compliance with the portions that it implements...

+### Capability

+Given that some service mesh implementations, never intend to fully implement the SMI specifications, for each individual test, three possible capability designations exist

+- Full - service mesh has this capability.

+- Partial - service mesh has a portion of this capability implemented (may or may not have this full capability in the future).

+- None - currently service mesh does not have this capability (may or may not have this capability in the future).

 ### Sample applications